 - 1. Developing a written report detailing the circumstances leading to any discharge; - 2.
 Holding a transfer or discharge planning conference with the beneficiary, family, support coordinator, legal representative and advocate, if such is known; - 3.
-Developing a discharge plan that specifies the beneficiary's needed supports and the resources available to him/her after discharge and includes options that will provide reasonable assurance that the beneficiary will be transferred or discharged to a setting that can be expected to meet his/her needs; - 4.
-Providing all services required and contained in the final update of the service plan and in the transfer or discharge plan up until the transfer or discharge; - 5.
-Coordinating and consulting with the receiving center or other program (if applicable) to discuss the beneficiary's needs as warranted; and - 6.
-Preparing and submitting to the receiving center or program an updated discharge service plan and written discharge summary of the beneficiary's needs and health that shall include, at a minimum: - a.
-Medical diagnoses; - b.
-Medication and treatment history/regimen (current physician's orders);
+Developing a discharge plan that specifies the beneficiary's needed supports and the resources available to them after discharge and includes options that will provide reasonable assurance that the beneficiary will be transferred or discharged to a setting that can be expected to meet their needs; - 4.
+Providing all services required and contained in the final update of the service plan, as applicable, and in the transfer or discharge plan up until the transfer or discharge; and - 5.
+Coordinating and consulting with the receiving center or other program, if applicable, to discuss the beneficiary's needs as warranted.